 Inform opportunities to refine a project's design.

-By collecting location-specific data related to transportation behaviors, project design elements are analyzed for their effectiveness and areas are targeted for refinement.
+By collecting location-specific data related to transportation behaviors, design elements are analyzed for effectiveness and targeted for refinement.

 Communicate the effects of a project to the public, decision makers and other transportation professionals.